Christianity in pre-Islamic Arabia: Najran

-The Christian community of Najran was also linked with Syriac Christianity and some of the clerics located at Najran were trained in Syriac monasteries.
-This link is also indicated by a letter sent to the Christians of the city by the Syriac poet and bishop, Jacob of Serugh.
+The Christian community of Najran was also linked with Syriac Christianity.
+A Syriac inscription from the sixth or seventh century has been found just north of Najran, and it uses a common phrase known from Syriac liturgy.
+Some clergymen from Najran were trained in Syriac monasteries to produce Syriac texts.
+Jacob of Serugh, a Syriac poet from the Near East, wrote letters to the Christians of Najran in his language, particularly his Letter to the Himyarites.
+Furthermore, Christian texts from the Church of the East link the origins of Christianity in Najran to the work of Syriac Christian missionaries through the Mesopotamian city of Al-Hira, which is also documented to have sent missionaries to Socotra, an island off of Yemen.

 Two strands of the Islamic tradition commented on Christian community of Najran: those sources commenting on the Quranic story of the People of the Ditch, believed by many to be about the massacre of Najran's Christians, and South Arabian Muslims with an antiquarian interest in the regions pre-Islamic history.

 Christianity survived in Najran into the Islamic period.
 Muhammad is said to have sent a delegation to the Najrani Christian community, and there is a fable claiming that the Christians of Najran were expelled by the caliph Umar.
 According to the traveler Ibn al-Mujawir (d.
 1292), Christianity survived in Najran until the 13th century.